-Gabriel M. Ramsey, a partner in both the Silicon Valley and San Francisco offices, is a member of the Intellectual Property Group, and a leader of the Entertainment & Gaming Group and the Privacy, Data Security & Internet Safety Group.
+Gabriel M. Ramsey, a partner in both the Silicon Valley and San Francisco offices, is a member of the Intellectual Property Group, and a leader of the Entertainment & Gaming Group and the Cybersecurity & Data Privacy Group.

 Mr. Ramsey focuses his practice on intellectual property litigation.
 In 2012, Mr. Ramsey was named one of the top 75 IP litigators in California by the Daily Journal.
 In 2013, Mr. Ramsey was recognized as an "IP Star" by Managing Intellectual Property magazine.